piyushg246/Hexxagon/README.md

 First Input:

-This is the input give to the first player at the start of the game.
-1 0 0 0 0 0 2
+This is the input give to the first player at the start of the game 1 0 0 0 0 0 2
 0 0 0 0 0 0 0
 0 0 0 0 0 0 0